chipsalliance/chisel/docs/src/explanations/connectable.md

 }
 ```

-Note that the `bits` fields ARE connected, even though they are waived, as `waive` just changes whether an error should be thrown if they are missing, NOT to not connect them if they are structurally equivalent.
-To always omit the connection, use `exclude` on one side and either `exclude` or `waive` on the other side.
+Note that the `bits` fields ARE connected, even though they are waived, as `.waive` just changes whether an error should be thrown if they are missing, NOT to not connect them if they are structurally equivalent.
+To always omit the connection, use `.exclude` on one side and either `.exclude` or `.waive` on the other side.

 ```scala mdoc:verilog
 getVerilogString(new Example13)